 Hello everyone.
 I am reading a novel, and I came across this expression.
 Could you please let me know its meaning?

-In this part, I am not sure what the underlined expression means.
+In this part, I wonder what the underlined expression means.

 Thank you very much for your help.